Woolly mammoth: Diet

-Food at various stages of digestion has been found in the intestines of several woolly mammoths, giving a good picture of their diet.
-Woolly mammoths sustained themselves on plant food, mainly grasses and sedges, which were supplemented with herbaceous plants, flowering plants, shrubs, mosses, and tree matter.
-The composition and exact varieties differed from location to location.
-Woolly mammoths needed a varied diet to support their growth, similar to modern elephants.
 An adult of 6 tonnes would need to eat 180 kg daily and may have foraged as long as 20 hours every day.
-The two-fingered tip of the trunk was probably adapted for picking up the short grasses of the last ice age (Quaternary glaciation, 2.58 million years ago to present) by wrapping around them.
+The two-fingered tip of the trunk was probably adapted for picking up the short plants of the last ice age (Quaternary glaciation, 2.58 million years ago to present) by wrapping around them.
 In contrast, modern elephants curl their trunks around the longer grass of their tropical environments.
 The trunk could be used for pulling off large grass tufts, delicately picking buds and flowers, and tearing off leaves and branches where trees and shrubs were present.
 The "Yukagir mammoth" had ingested plant matter that contained spores of dung fungus.
-Isotope analysis shows that woolly mammoths fed mainly on C3 plants, unlike horses and rhinos.
+Isotope analysis shows that woolly mammoths fed mainly on C_{3} plants, unlike horses and rhinos.
+Dental microwear of woolly mammoths indicates that they were predominantly grazers, though with some populations being exceptions to this trend.

 Scientists identified milk in the stomach and faecal matter in the intestines of the mammoth calf "Lyuba".
 The faecal matter may have been eaten by "Lyuba" to promote development of the intestinal microbes necessary for digestion of vegetation, as is the case in modern elephants.
 An isotope analysis of woolly mammoths from Yukon showed that the young nursed for at least 3 years and were weaned and gradually changed to a diet of plants when they were 2–3 years old.
 This is later than in modern elephants and may be due to a higher risk of predator attack or difficulty obtaining food during the long winter darkness at high latitudes.